MichaelLangbein/tdl2/backend/data/wiki/math/distsys.md

 A database transaction should have the ACID-properties:
 - Atomicity: Transactions are often composed of multiple statements.
 Atomicity guarantees that each transaction is treated as a single "unit", which either succeeds completely, or fails completely.
 - Consistency: All nodes must see the same results of an operation at any given time
+    - <-- I think this definition may be wrong - see "Designing data intensive systems".
+According to that book, C only has a meaning as implemented in the client-app, not in the db.
 - Isolation: Each Transaction must proceed as if it were the only one
 - Durability: All state changes must be persistent upon commit